-Noonan syndrome can be inherited or can result from a spontaneous gene mutation in a child whose parents have normal genes.
+Noonan syndrome can be inherited from a parent who has an affected gene or can result from a spontaneous gene mutation in a child whose parents have unaffected genes.
 One of several different genes may be involved.
 Noonan syndrome is relatively common, occurring in about 1 in 1,000 to 2,500 people.
 Both boys and girls can be affected.

 Children may have webbing of the neck, low-set ears, droopy eyelids, widely spaced eyes, shortened fourth (ring) fingers, a high-arched palate, and heart and blood vessel abnormalities.
 Hearing problems can occur, and intelligence may be impaired.
 Most affected people are short.
 Boys may have underdeveloped or undescended testes.
 Puberty may be delayed for both boys and girls, and young men with Noonan syndrome may have low levels of testosterone and be infertile.
 Girls usually begin menstruating somewhat later than unaffected girls, but fertility is typically normal.